avinash221988/prometheus-mcp-server/INSPECTOR_QUICK_START.md

 - ✅ Use Python 3.13 (required for FastMCP)
 - ✅ Create venv if it doesn't exist
 - ✅ Install dependencies
+- ✅ Pass the Prometheus URL to the MCP server
 - ✅ Start the inspector in the background
 - ✅ Show you the URL to access it